stig/www.brautaset.org/index.md

 title: Superloopy
 ---

-I'm a polyglot software developer, and love playing with differnt languages.
+I'm a polyglot software developer, and love playing with different languages.
 Over the years have toyed with C, Prolog, Perl, Objective-C, Java, Scala & Clojure.
 Employers have paid me to write HTML, PHP, Perl, C, JavaScript, Java, Objective-C, Scala and English.